Astral Brewess 2.0 Review

 Our Analysis and Test Results

-We reached for the Astral Brewess 2.0 on a day rafting trip down Browns Canyon on the Arkansas River and found them great for stuffing under a raft thwart from the back of the raft, despite catching some serious air after hitting a hole.
+We reached for the Astral Brewess 2.0 on a day rafting trip down Browns Canyon on the Arkansas River and found them great for stuffing under a raft thwart from the back of the raft.
 We also loved the Brewess 2.0 on a canoeing trip in Minnesota.
 The shoes are suitable for a half-mile-long portage and flexible enough to navigate a solid canoe floor without swamping the boat.
-While the mesh is likely to break down with heavy use on rough terrain, we think the Astral Brewess 2.0 is an excellent choice for those looking for a versatile, proper water shoe that's stretchy enough for layering to use year-round.
+While the mesh is likely to break down with heavy use on rough terrain, the Astral Brewess 2.0 is an excellent choice for those looking for a versatile, proper water shoe that's stretchy enough for layering to use year-round.

 Performance Comparison